nnellans/ado-pipelines-guide/README.md

   ```

 ## jobs
-- Jobs are a collection of one or more Steps that are run by an Agent
 - Each Job runs on a single Agent (there are a handful of [Agentless Jobs](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/phases?#agentless-tasks))
-- Each Agent can only run one Job at a time
+- Each Agent can only run a single Job at a time
 - To run multiple Jobs in parallel you must have:
   - Multiple Agents
   - Purchase a sufficient amount of Parallel Jobs
-- If you have multiple Agents and don't want your Jobs running in parallel, then you can use `dependsOn` in each of your Jobs to make sure they run in the order you want them to
+- If you don't want your Jobs running in parallel, then you can use `dependsOn` in each Job to create an order of operations
-- Jobs are configured with a default timeout of 60 minutes
+- Jobs have a default `timeoutInMinutes` of 60 minutes
-  - This can be configured by adding the `timeoutInMinutes` setting to your Job
-  - The maximum for `timeoutInMinutes` is:
+  - Setting `timeoutInMinutes` to 0 means setting it to the maximum, which can be:
     - Forever on self-hosted Agents
     - 360 minutes (6 hours) on Microsoft-hosted Agents for a public project and public repo
     - 60 minutes (1 hour) on Microsoft-hosted Agents for a private project and private repo (but you can purchase more)